 Ilia had many designs, one of which had dark hair and a Navi tattoo on her forehead.
 Midna had at least a dozen◊ prototypical designs before we got our final Midna.

 The game was originally going to have the cel-shaded graphic style as 'The Wind Waker'' until the developers saw how that game's sales were poor because of the graphic style.

 A variantion on the above: early screenshots showed the Twil (and only the Twil) as cel-shaded shadow beings.
 Rather than an insect on his head, the monkey boss in the first dungeon had some form of hat.

 Early on in development, the game used standard button controls for swordplay.
 As Wii MotionPlus came into play, motion controls were added in.

 Switching items involved twisting your wrist rather than pointing in a certain direction.

 The character designs were also going to be very different.
 Ghirahim, for example (CAREFUL: spoilers), went through a load of them, both humanoid and much more demonic.
 It seems Impa was also at one point imagined as a child◊ instead of a young woman.

-According to a recent interview given by Miyamoto to a French site, the Triforce fragments were originally computer chips and Link was supposed to travel between medieval and futuristic time periods.
-The name "Link" was actually not supposed to symbolize the link betwen the player and the character but the link between the time periods.
+According to an interview given by Miyamoto to a French site, the Triforce fragments were originally computer chips and Link was supposed to travel between medieval and futuristic time periods.
+The name "Link" was not originally supposed to symbolize the link betwen the player and the character, but the link between the time periods.

 Imagi, the studio behind the 2007 TMNT and the 2009 Astro Boy films, apparently wanted to try their hand at an adaptation.
 It never got past the initial pitch.